HitKeep vs Pirsch: Open Source Analytics Alternative

 4. Broader feature set in a single binary

 Section titled “4.
-Broader feature set in a single binary”HitKeep includes funnels, focused ecommerce reporting (GA4-inspired), landing/exit page analysis, data takeout in JSON, CSV, and Parquet, support for 6 languages, AI visibility analytics, AI chatbot analytics, automatic events, read-only MCP access, and a first-party WordPress integration.
+Broader feature set in a single binary”HitKeep includes funnels, focused ecommerce reporting (GA4-inspired), landing/exit page analysis, data takeout in JSON, CSV, Parquet, NDJSON, and XLSX where supported, support for 7 languages, AI visibility analytics, AI chatbot analytics, automatic events, read-only MCP access, and a first-party WordPress integration.
 The current spam pipeline blocks known referrer spam from Matomo plus Spamhaus DROP and DROPv6 networks at ingest time, covering both pageviews and custom events.
 Report filters support both hostname and referrer_host.

 That gives self-hosted teams a cleaner analytics baseline without adding another service or depending on live third-party lookups during normal operation.